AmineToualbi/Basket-for-Students/README.md

 Android app to order food from the different places on a school's campus from your phone.
 Currently in development.

+Current state: user application side (Android) completed at 98% and requests go through to Firebase.
+To do: restaurant application side (Android) to start + iOS sides.

 # Functionality
 Firebase real-time database storage for backend.